(951) 412-0127 | New Patient Exam & X-Rays — just $20 | Murrieta, CA

 What Are Dental Sealants?

-Sealants are thin, plastic or resin coatings applied to the chewing surfaces of back teeth.
+Sealants are thin, plastic, or resin coatings applied to the chewing surfaces of back teeth.
 They fill pits and fissures that toothbrush bristles often cannot reach, making it much harder for plaque and bacteria to cause decay.
 Sealant material bonds directly to the enamel and typically cures quickly, allowing normal eating and drinking right after placement.

 Unlike fillings that restore teeth after decay has occurred, sealants are preventive and help stop cavities before they start.
 They are widely recommended by pediatric dentists as part of routine childhood dental care.